 Services or reimbursements provided by government.
 Do not include in income the value of moving and storage services provided by the government because of a permanent change of station.
 In general, if the total reimbursements or allowances you receive from the government because of the move are more than your actual moving expenses, the government should include the excess in your wages on Form W-2.
-However, the excess portion of a dislocation allowance, a temporary lodging allowance, a temporary lodging expense, or a move-in housing allowance is not included in income.
+However, the excess portion of a dislocation allowance, a temporary lodging allowance, a temporary lodging allowance is not included in income.